dart-lang/pub-dev/doc/search.md

 Package listings (with or without text search, filters or scopes) build on a ranking computed from multiple scores.
-If applicable, this score is adjusted with the text query match score or the scope specificity score of the search query.
+If applicable, this score is adjusted with the text query match score of the search query.

 ### Base composite score